GorbulasDev/learnelectra/docs/xep_paper_import.md

 title: Import Paper Wallet
 ---

-# Importing a Paper Wallet with Electra QT Wallet
+# Importing a Paper Wallet with XEP Core Wallet

 ## Windows/MacOS/Linux
 The following guide is for all operating systems.
-This process can only be done on desktop or laptop Electra QT Wallet.
+This process can only be done on desktop or laptop XEP Core Wallet.

-1. Download the latest Electra QT Wallet here: [https://electraproject.org/wallets](https://electraproject.org/wallets)
+1. Download the latest XEP Core Wallet here: [https://www.electraprotocol.com/downloads/](https://www.electraprotocol.com/downloads/)

 2. Unlock your wallet from Settings -- Unlock Wallet (if option is grayed out, your wallet is not encrypted yet)